Home How2Buy Helmets Children Promotions Pamphlets Statistics Laws Standards

 What about helmet standards?

 Helmet standards test for things you can't judge in a store: impact performance and strap strength.
-The US Consumer Product Safety Commission's bike helmet standard is law now for every helmet made after 1999.
+Meeting the US Consumer Product Safety Commission's bike helmet standard is legally required for every helmet made for the US market.
 So CPSC is the benchmark standard.
 ASTM and Snell B-90 are similar to it, and Snell B-95 is a little better, if you can remember all that in the store.
-(The old 1984 ANSI standard you may remember is dead.)
 We have a page comparing the standards if you want details.
-But CPSC is all you really need to remember.
+But every bicycle helmet sold in the US must have a CPSC sticker inside.

 Kid's helmets?